Miaadqurashi/Blogpost/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to AirBnB for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle/data) and [here](https://www.kaggle.com/airbnb/boston).
+You can find the Licensing for the data and other descriptive information at the Kaggle links available [here](https://www.kaggle.com/airbnb/seattle/data) and [here](https://www.kaggle.com/airbnb/boston).
 Otherwise, feel free to use the code here as you would like!